postaljs/postal.socket/README.md

 remoteChannel.publish({ greeting: "Oh, hai", moar: "This will get published locally and remotely" });
 ```

 Currently postal.socket only enables remote channel functionality if you use an actual channel object (via `postal.channel`).
-You cannot publish or subscribe using the shortcut `postal.subscribe` or `postal.publish` methods.
+You cannot publish or subscribe over the socket using the shortcut `postal.subscribe` or `postal.publish` methods.
 You *can*, however, publish to the socket connection directly by calling `postal.connections.socket.publish()`, passing in a valid postal envelope.
 This will not publish locally, but only to the remote socket listener(s).
 Hey, I *did* say it was experimental, didn't I?

 ## Roadmap